shawnlim23/ict2101-2019t1-team18-backend/README.md

 ## Enabling access
 1) Ensure ports 5000(Flask server), and 3306(SQL server) are allowed through the firewall
-2) For remote access, ensure those ports are also port forwarded correctly through the network gateway An active server url can be found in the documentation
+2) For remote access, ensure those ports are also port forwarded correctly through the network gateway An active server URL can be found in the documentation

 # Documentation
 [API Documentation](https://docs.google.com/document/d/1YnJoDLhQgFwOwnHlbMjkgAQh_Wkc6BzzvwpF8y2Znd0/edit?usp=sharing)